 - a score lower than 18 means the cancer has a low risk of recurrence

-- a score between 18 and 31 means the cancer has an intermediate risk of recurrence
+- a score from 18 up to and including 30 means the cancer has an intermediate risk of recurrence

-- a score greater than 31 means the cancer has a high risk of recurrence
+- a score greater than or equal to 31 means the cancer has a high risk of recurrence